 Alaskans with disabilities experience significant disparities in nearly every core health indicator, from access to preventative care to self-reported mental health needs.
 Consider the following data:

 - 31.6 % of Alaskans 18+ experiencing a disability also are characterized as obese, as compared with 21.6% of all Alaskans†

 - 12.2% of Alaskans 18+ experiencing a disability report no physical activity in “a usual week,” as compared with 7.1% of all Alaskans†

-- 71.4% of Alaskan women greater than or 40 years of age who are also experiencing a disability received a clinical breast exam within the past two years, as compared with 82.0% of all Alaskan women†
+- 71.4% of Alaskan women >40 years of age who experience a disability received a clinical breast exam within the past two years, as compared with 82.0% of all Alaskan women†

 For more information on health and disability, we encourage you to visit the CDC’s Disability and Health Data System.

 The State of Alaska’s Health and Disability Program is supported by a grant from the CDC’s State Disability & Health Program.
 We are housed within the Section of Women’s, Children’s, and Family Health and work closely with our partners in the Governor’s Council on Disabilities and Special Education.

 For more information on how to get involved, contact